Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Toronto

 Focus on health

-The CNSC also conducts studies to assess the health of the public near nuclear facilities.
-Several studies have been carried out in Port Hope, Ontario, where uranium has been processed to manufacture nuclear fuel for decades.
-These studies have consistently demonstrated that people who live near uranium processing facilities, such as BWXT, are as healthy as the rest of the Canadian general population.
-Access the CNSC’s library of health studies and third-party research.
+In Canada, several studies have been carried out in Port Hope, Ontario, due to the historical and current presence of the nuclear industry in the town, where the uranium refining, processing and fabrication industry has existed since 1932.
+The findings are consistent with research studies conducted in other countries.
+Studies have consistently demonstrated that people who live near uranium processing facilities, such as BWXT, are as healthy as the rest of the general population.
+Access our library of health studies and third-party research.

 Conclusions